aembke/fred.rs/FAQ.md

 ## How is the performance?

 It's pretty good in general, especially when the `pipeline` flag is enabled.
 I can do about 2MM req/sec in one process on my desktop (12 cores, 64 GB, Debian 10) running against a single centralized Redis server.
-When I try to do more the Redis server starts blowing up memory buffering commands, so I haven't tried to push it too much beyond that.
+When I try to do more either the client or server starts blowing up memory buffering commands, so I haven't tried to push it too much beyond that.
 In my experience most deployments don't vertically scale that much anyways - apps tend to horizontally scale instead.

 The hot path on all commands only requires taking one write/mutex lock (a requirement for pipelining), and the rest is lock-free due to the use of message passing semantics throughout the implementation.
 There are a small number of commands that require reading another lock or two, but in general the hot path is largely lock-free.
 If you're reading the code you may see quite a few `RwLock` types, but the vast majority of those are not in the hot path.
 There are a few that are that I haven't mentioned since they're not actually used in a way where there can be any contention.
 However, since a lot of the Tokio interface requires that types be at least `Send` (and often `Sync + 'static` too), I often didn't have a choice but to wrap a type in `Arc<RwLock<T>` for mutability purposes even though there will never be any contention on the lock.